nupam/GANs-for-Image-enhancement/README.md

 High level features like fur, textures of objects, eyes were more clear in almost every case than that of with MSE.<br>

 ### Compromises and things that could have been better
-We can use WGAN inplace of standard GAN loss(optimization of JS divergence).<br>
+* WGAN can be used in place of standard GAN loss(optimization of JS divergence),<br>
+* Rather than having a hardcoded loss function based on features from pretrained model, we can cancatenate those feature to the input of discriminator,<br>
+* Adding self attention to generator,d, model_dir="/kaggle/working", gen_first=True<br>
-and oviously more training.<br>
+* and, oviously more training and/or bigger network(resnet50-backbnne).<br>